umasreeram/fraud-detection-page.github.io/README.md

 When two features are independent, the observed count is close to the expected count, thus we will have smaller Chi-Square value.
 So high Chi-Square value indicates that the hypothesis of independence is incorrect.
 Hence, higher the Chi-Square value the feature is more dependent on the response and it can be selected for model training.

-We chose variables until there is a sudden dip in the chi-squared scores.
+We chose variables until there is a sudden dip in the Chi-Square scores.

 Figure 5.
 Chi-Square values for the features in descending order